How did a cancer drug become a staple treatment for rheumatoid arthritis and other types of inflammatory arthritis?

-Methotrexate isn’t new—it’s been part of RA treatment for three decades.
+Methotrexate isn’t new – it’s been part of RA treatment for three decades.
 Researchers first developed this drug in the 1940s as a cancer treatment.
 Then in 1985, a study published in the New England Journal of Medicine showed that it relieved pain, swelling and other symptoms in people with RA.
 Three years later, methotrexate won FDA approval for treating RA, and it soon became the treatment of choice for people with this condition and other forms of inflammatory arthritis as well.

-Most people with RA who use methotrexate—and about 90% of patients with this form of arthritis do use the drug at some point—take it by mouth.
+Most people with RA who use methotrexate – and about 90 percent of patients with this form of arthritis do use the drug at some point – take it by mouth.
 Typically people will start with a weekly dose of 7.5 to 10 mg, equal to three or four pills.
 If that doesn’t help with symptoms, the doctor may raise your dosage to 20 to 25 mg per week, or as high a dose as you can tolerate.

 Pairing With Other Drugs